fortran-lang/setup-fortran/README.md

 - `cc`: C compiler executable, e.g. `gcc`
 - `cxx`: C++ compiler executable, e.g. `g++`

-C/C++ compilers of the same toolchain/version are provided where possible, otherwise (if a standalone Fortran compiler is selected) defaulting to the preinstalled GCC.
-While this action attempts to guarantee Fortran compiler compatibility with all supported platform/toolchain/version combinations, no corresponding guarantee is made with regard to C/C++ compilers &mdash; use at your own risk.
+C/C++ compilers of the same toolchain/version are provided where available.
+If a standalone Fortran compiler is selected, the action will attempt to configure compatible C/C++ compilers (typically GCC, or MSVC on Windows), but this is not guaranteed &mdash; use at your own risk.

 ## Environment variables